-Although some patients may only come into contact with the dance artists on one occasion due to discharge from hospital, these performances and workshops have the potential to ignite or reignite a person’s interest in the arts and therefore encourage further engagement on discharge from hospital.
+Although some patients may only come into contact with our artists on one occasion due to discharge from hospital, these performances and workshops not only offer moments of respite, but have the potential to ignite or reignite a person’s interest in the arts and therefore encourage further engagement following their time in hospital.

 Dance can also be used as a rehabilitation tool, complimenting the work of the therapies team in preparing the patient for discharge from hospital.
 This can include dance movements that will aid patients in day to day tasks, such as using mudras to articulate the joints of the fingers and wrists, which may help with making a cup of tea, opening a cupboard, or holding a pen.